andmoredev/andmoredev/content/blog/log-buffering.md

 * **flushOnErrorLog**—This is a boolean value that tells the buffer to log whenever it encounters a *logger.error* call.
 When writing Lambda functions, we typically have a try/catch statement where we log any errors that get thrown.
 This helps automatically flush the logs when an error is caught and logged.
 The default value is *true.*

 But now the question is, what happens if I don't catch and log an error?
 Will I not be able to see the buffered logs?
 Thankfully, the Lambda Powertools team thought about this, and they allow you to flush the logs in two other ways:
 *  **flushBufferOnUncaughtError**—This option is only allowed when injecting the Lambda context into the logger.
-This property will flush the logs whenever the Lambda function encounters any error and is no explicitly handled by your code.
+This property will flush the logs whenever the Lambda function encounters any error and is not explicitly handled by your code.
 * **flushBuffer function**—You might want to flush the logs whenever a specific code path is hit or other scenarios that are specific for your use case.
 To do this, the logger has a new function called *flushBuffer* that will manually send all of the buffered logs into CloudWatch.

 ### Let's see this in action!